lwojcik/starcraft2-api-docs/docs/docs/usage/custom-access-token.md

 ### onAccessTokenExpired
 Default: ``undefined``

 Callback function to run when StarCraft2-API performs a query with invalid or expired access token.
-This can be used for different purposes like logging or triggering alerts.
+This can be used for variety of purposes such as logging or triggering alerts.

 ### onAccessTokenRefresh
 Default ``undefined``

 Callback function to run when StarCraft2-API obtains a new access token.
 It passes string representing new access token as a callback parameter.
-This can be used for different purposes like caching or logging.
+This can be used for variety of purposes such as caching or logging.